TeamOfProfGuo/DANet/README.md

 # (Linux-Codebase)

-## Apply early fusion (i.e. feed 4-channel images as input)
+## Apply early fusion
-Modify the config file at ./results/danet_resnet50/config.yaml
+Early fusion allows you to feed 4-channel images as input, whereas you'll feed rgb images as input when dep_dim is set to be **False**.
 ```
+# Modify the config file at ./results/danet_resnet50/config.yaml
 dep_dim = True
 ```
-You'll feed rgb images as input when dep_dim is set to be **False**.

 ## Switching config files
 train_danet.py switches its config file on different platforms.